aakif11196/custom_teleop_twist_keyboard/README.md

 🪜 Step-by-Step Instructions

-Step 1: Go to your ROS2 workspace.
+ - Step 1: Go to your ROS2 workspace.
    This is the main directory where your ROS2 packages are located.

-Step 2: Open the src folder inside your workspace.
+- Step 2: Open the src folder inside your workspace.
   This folder contains all your source packages.

-Step 3: Clone this repository into the src folder (if you haven’t already done so).
+- Step 3: Clone this repository into the src folder (if you haven’t already done so).
   This will add the custom_teleop_twist_keyboard package to your workspace.

-Step 4: Open the package folder.
+- Step 4: Open the package folder.
   Go to the folder named custom_teleop_twist_keyboard, and then open the subfolder with the same name inside it.

 Example path:

 ros2_ws/src/custom_teleop_twist_keyboard/custom_teleop_twist_keyboard

-Step 5: Find the main Python file inside this folder.
+- Step 5: Find the main Python file inside this folder.
   It is usually named something like:

-custom_teleop_twist_keyboard.py

-or teleop_twist_keyboard.py
+custom_teleop_twist_keyboard.py or teleop_twist_keyboard.py
 This file contains all the code that defines how the keyboard keys control your robot.

-Step 6: Open this Python file in your code editor.
+- Step 6: Open this Python file in your code editor.
  You can use any editor such as VS Code, Atom, or Notepad++.

-Step 7: Locate the section that defines key bindings.
+- Step 7: Locate the section that defines key bindings.
   Inside the Python file, you’ll find a part where keys are mapped to robot motions.
-It usually looks like this:

-move_bindings = {
-    'w': (1, 0, 0, 0),   # move forward
-    's': (-1, 0, 0, 0),  # move backward
-    'a': (0, 0, 1, 0),   # turn left
-    'd': (0, 0, -1, 0),  # turn right
-}

-Step 8: Add or modify keys according to your needs.

-To add a new key, insert a new line inside this dictionary.
-For example:

-'e': (0, -1, 0, 0),   # move right
-' ': (0, 0, 0, 0),    # space key for stop

-To change an existing key, update its value.
-Example:

-'w': (2, 0, 0, 0),    # make forward speed faster

-Step 9: Save the file after making your changes.
+- Step 9: Save the file after making your changes.

-Step 10: Build your workspace again so that ROS2 applies the new updates.
+- Step 10: Build your workspace again so that ROS2 applies the new updates.

-Step 11: Run your teleop keyboard node to test the changes.
+- Step 11: Run your teleop keyboard node to test the changes.
   When you press the newly added or modified keys, your robot should respond accordingly.

-Step 12: Test and verify.
+- Step 12: Test and verify.
  Check your robot’s movement to make sure all keys work as expected.
  If any key doesn’t respond, recheck your code changes and ensure the file was saved properly.

 ✅ Tip:
 You can experiment with adding special functions like emergency stop, extra motion keys, or even gripper controls — just follow the same pattern used in the key bindings.